dcramer/wp-lifestream/lifestream/readme.txt

 Lifestream displays your social feeds and photos much like you would see it on many of the social networking sites.

-Lifestrea v0.3 extensions are NOT compatible with v0.2 or v0.1.
+Lifestream v0.3 extensions are NOT compatible with v0.2 or v0.1.
 You also will need to reactivate the plugin when upgrading from v0.1, as the database has changed.

 Requirements: